 \section{Design Choices}

 We review the particularly challenging components of the development and the methodological choices that enabled progress.

-\subsection{Independent Variables}
+\paragraph*{Independent variables.}

-In the Rademacher complexity, the training dataset is assumed to be i.i.d..
-This is essential, for example, in the symmetric arguments.
+In the Rademacher-complexity argument, the training dataset is assumed to be i.i.d.
+This is essential, for example, in the symmetrization argument.
 In a textbook-style formulation, i.i.d. variables $X_1,\ldots,X_n$ are formulated as a map $\mathrm{Fin}\,n \to \Omega \to \calX$.
-However, we noticed that it is much convenient to formalize them as compositions of a single variable $X:\Omega\to\RR$ with the coordinate projections $\Omega^n\to\Omega$, letting $\Omega^n$ as the base probability space.
-In this view, independence need not be explicitly assumed as it follows directly from the construction, which helps simplifying descriptions of theorems.
+However, we noticed that it is more convenient to formalize them as compositions of a single variable $X:\Omega\to\calX$ with the coordinate projections $\Omega^n\to\Omega$, taking $\Omega^n$ to be the base probability space.
+In this view, independence need not be explicitly assumed as it follows directly from the construction, which simplifies descriptions of theorems.

-On the other hand, in the McDiarmid’s inequality, the random variables $X_1,\ldots,X_n$ are assumed to be independent but need not be identically distributed.
+On the other hand, in McDiarmid's inequality, the random variables $X_1,\ldots,X_n$ are assumed to be independent but need not be identically distributed.
 So we formalize them as distinct functions $X:\mathrm{Fin}\,n\to\Omega\to\RR$ and explicitly assume independence as an explicit condition.
 Here the base probability space is $\Omega$.

 The fact that the former construction $\Omega^n \to \Omega \to \calX$ satisfies the independence condition required in the latter is a theorem that should be proved.
 We could not find this result in Mathlib, so we supplied our own proof.
 We also attempted another formalization that defines Rademacher complexity via probability mass functions, but deriving its properties along this path proved difficult, and we abandoned that approach.